 Computer Science and Information Technology degrees are the two most popular types of computer-related degrees.
-Both areas of study seem similar to the layman, but there are different skillsets and career opportunities for each degree.
-Computer Science is a broad area of study that includes the theoretical foundations for computing, and is put to practical use by creating usable computer programs and applications.
-Information Technology is generally more business oriented, as IT students will study the theories of data flow, and use them to archive, retrieve, and protect the valuable data that companies, corporations, and governments need to function on a day-to-day basis.
-Both Computer Science and Information Technology degrees are some of the most coveted amongst employers, as there is a large skills gap between the amount of available positions and the amount of qualified candidates.
+Both areas of study seem similar to the layman, but there are different skill sets and career opportunities for each degree.
+Computer Science is a broad area of study that includes the theoretical foundations for computing and is put to practical use by creating usable computer programs and applications.
+Information Technology is generally more business-oriented, as IT students will study the theories of data flow, and use them to archive, retrieve, and protect the valuable data that companies, corporations, and governments need to function on a day-to-day basis.
+Both Computer Science and Information Technology degrees are some of the most coveted amongst employers, as there is a large skills gap between the number of available positions and the number of qualified candidates.

 Computer Science is a broad field that encompasses a wide range of subjects.
 There are general degrees that focus on a holistic understanding of the theoretical basics for computing, like binary code, and then there are degrees that specialize in certain fields within Computer Science.
 Some of the most common areas of specialization within the field of computer science are computer programming, software engineering, and computer (hardware) engineering.
 Students can usually choose not to specialize in a particular field in their undergraduate career if they plan on pursuing a graduate degree in a specialized area.
 Computer Science degrees are some of the most versatile degrees in today’s marketplace, as students can also choose to figure out their specialization based on the job opportunities that get offered to them after college.
 For students that are interested in learning the fundamentals of computing, a Computer Science degree is the best place to start.